Signalling block system

-Signalling block systems enable the safe and efficient operation of railways by preventing collisions between trains.
-The basic principle is that a track is broken up into a series of sections or "blocks".
-Only one train may occupy a block at a time, and the blocks are sized to allow a train to stop within them.
-That ensures that a train always has time to stop before getting dangerously close to another train on the same line.
+A signalling block system (or block system) is a safety mechanism primarily found on railways that is used to prevent trains from colliding.
+Block systems divide the track into fixed segments ("blocks") using signals, sensors, or other equipment, and one train may occupy a block at a time.
+This ensures that a train always has time to stop before getting dangerously close to another train on the same line.
 The block system is referred to in the UK as the method of working, in the US as the method of operation, and in Australia as safeworking.